Skip to main content

 Plan the path to A

-We set a refinance trigger — usually the 24-month post-discharge mark — and monitor your credit recovery.
-The day you qualify for A-lender pricing, we re-shop and move you off the alt rate.
-Most clients complete the B-to-A journey within 24-30 months of discharge.
+We set a refinance-trigger target — commonly around the two-year post-discharge mark with clean credit — and monitor your recovery.
+When you qualify for A-lender pricing, we re-shop and move you off the alt rate.
+Timelines vary by lender and file.

 How soon after a bankruptcy can you actually get a mortgage?